ansible/ansible-examples/lamp_haproxy/README.md

 The Nagios web interface can be reached at http://<ip-of-nagios>/nagios/

-The default username and password are "nagiosadmin" / "nagiosadmin".
+The default username and password are `nagiosadmin` / `nagiosadmin`.

 ### Removing and Adding a Node